Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Drone-delivery Network for Opioid Overdoses- Illustration

 \section{Drone-delivery Network for Opioid Overdoses- Illustration}

 We use a small network to illustrate the formulations presented in this study.
 We consider two candidate locations for drone bases (DB $j$=1 and $j$=2) which can each house at most two ($M$) drones.
 There are three OTRs ($i=1,2,3$).
 Requests $i=1$ and $i=2$ are within the catchment area of a drone positioned at DB $j=1$ while requests $i=2$ and $i=3$ are within the catchment area of a drone at DB $j=2$.
 Figure \ref{fig-illustration} provides a visualization of the network.
 The solid circle represents DBs while the dotted circles represent catchment areas of a DB and its drones.
 The diamonds are the locations of the overdose incidents.
+The objective function \eqref{D1_obj} of problem \textbf{B-IFP} can be written as: